Crossing of the Galveston, Harrisburg & San Antonio (GH&SA) Railway and the St. Louis, Brownsville & Mexico (SLB&M) Railway

 distance of 55 miles.
 In 1905, the GWT&P was formally integrated into the

-Galveston, Harrisburg and San Antonio (GH&SA) Railroad, SP's principal operating company in south Texas.
+Galveston, Harrisburg and San Antonio (GH&SA) Railway, SP's principal operating company in south Texas.

 and Louisiana, the Texas & New Orleans (T&NO) Railroad.